radiant-rstats/docs/multivariate/app/kclus.md

 <p align="center"><img src="figures_multivariate/kclus_cross_tabs_plot.png"></p>

+## Additional options

+* By default, data will be standardized before it is analyzed.
+To pass data in its raw form to the estimation algorithm, make sure the `Standardize` box is un-checked
+* If the data to use for clustering includes variables of type "factor", the `K-proto` algorithm should be used.
+If `K-means` is selected, only numerical variables with be retained for analysis.
+For more information on the `kproto` function and the _clustMixType_ R-package see the <a href="https://journal.r-project.org/archive/2018/RJ-2018-048/RJ-2018-048.pdf" target="_blank">R-journal article</a>

 ### Report > Rmd

 Add code to <a href="https://radiant-rstats.github.io/docs/data/report_rmd.html" target="_blank">_Report > Rmd_</a> to (re)create the analysis by clicking the <i title="report results" class="fa fa-edit"></i> icon on the bottom left of your screen or by pressing `ALT-enter` on your keyboard.